mike-barber/csharp-priority-scheduling-tools/README.md

 This library provides two tools:

-* `GateScheduler` -- for managing longer *interruptible* tasks with priorities; this is probably the more interesting of the two, given that it's a somewhat more novel idea.
+* `GateScheduler` -- for managing longer *interruptible* tasks with priorities.
 * `OrderingScheduler` -- for managing shorter *uninterruptible* tasks with priorities, with a degree of thread affinity.

+The `GateScheduler` is probably the more interesting and novel of the two.
+It supplies a **gate** to each task, the task simply yields at the gate if a more important task is scheduled.

 ## What it is *not*